muhammadmehdi89/CNN-for-Malaria-Diagnosis/README.md

 # CNN-for-Malaria-Diagnosis
- The model is trained on a dataset of blood smear images to distinguish between infected and uninfected cells using "Tensorflow" and "Keras".
+ Dive into the realm of medical image analysis with this repository, featuring a Convolutional Neural Network (CNN) tailored for malaria diagnosis.
+The model is trained on a dataset of blood smear images to distinguish between infected and uninfected cells, aiding in the automated detection of malaria.
+The repository includes code for dataset preparation, model training, and evaluation, offering a valuable resource for those interested in leveraging CNNs for medical image classification tasks.